alchemical-lich/alchemical-lich.github.io/_posts/2023-12-10-PF2e-Campaign.md

 - After an attempt at peaceful resolution, violence ensues. **Boss Skrawng** poisons **Rizzard** and Bite-Bite takes several painful bites out of him.
 Some timely healing by **Arryn**, **Corbin** crushing a Mitflit skull with his new morningstar, **Zgaz** raging through the enemies, and **Rizzard** unleashing a powerful *Shocking Grasp* with his elven sword, brings a quick end to the gremlins.

 - Before his demise, **Boss Skrawng** was able to obscure parts of his battle plan for Otari, which he had drawn in a small sandbox.
 Under his throne, the party retrieves a hand-drawn map of the Ruins.
 Where did the Mitflits come from?
-What where their plans?
+What were their plans?
 There is certainly more to this...

 - Exploring a room to the West, **Arryn** investigates the corpse of a giant frog, but is surprised by two more maggots, bursting from its guts. **Rizzard** gets caught in the mandibles of the beasts, but **Corbin**'s morning star has no trouble breaking through the chitinous armor, crushing the soft maggot flesh underneath. **Zgaz** is sure the frog was killed by a draconic creature.